michplunkett/spotifyfm/README.md

 # SpotifyFM
 This application is a `Golang` CLI that is in a bit of a transient state.
-Since I am currently in school, it has been put on the back-burner.
+Since I am currently in school, it has been put on the back-burner and is currently something I contribute to when the time feels right.

-Sometime during the summer of 2023 I will further flesh this out and leave it in a final state, at least from the `Golang` perspective.

-If you have any interest in, general questions about, or features you'd like to see in the the application, please don't hesitate to [reach out to me](mailto:michplunkett@gmail.com).
+## Project Requirements
+- Golang v1.19
+- A [Spotify API token](https://developer.spotify.com/documentation/web-api) and the following environment variables:
+  - `SPOTIFY_ID`: The application ID created from the above web-API link.
+  - `SPOTIFY_SECRET`: The application secret created from the above web-API link.
+  - `SPOTIFY_USER_NAME`: Your username on Spotify.
+- A [Last.FM token](https://www.last.fm/api/authentication) and the following environment variables:
+  - `LAST_FM_API_KEY`: The application ID created from the above web-API link.
+  - `LAST_FM_SHARED_SECRET`: The application secret created from the above web-API link.

+## Steps to Run